bigbluebutton/bigbluebutton-api-php/docs/src/api_calls/meetings.md

 ## Administration
 ### Creating
 One of the first steps is the creation of a meeting.
-A successfully created meeting is the prerequisite to enable participants (moderators and viewers) to join that meeting a second step.
+A successfully created meeting is the prerequisite to enable participants (moderators and viewers) to join that meeting in a second step.

 #### Default meeting
+In order to create a new meeting, you only need to initiate a new object of the `CreateMeetingParameters`-class and pass an identifier (`$meetingId`) and a name (`$meetingName`) to the constructor.
+This parameter object (`$createMeetingParameters`) must now be passed to the `createMeeting`-function to launch the request to the BBB-Server.
+This function returns the BBB-server's response (`$createMeetingResponse`).
 ```php
 use BigBlueButton\BigBlueButton;
 use BigBlueButton\Parameters\CreateMeetingParameters;